tedhchen/redditCollect/README.md

 # Using the code
 Do a brainstorming of the information you'd like to get.
 Is it one specific Subreddit that you'd like to explore, or all posts/comments using one or multiple keywords?
 After that, customize the code by adding and apapting the parameters as you consider convenient.
-For a list of all customizable parameters access the API documentation: https://github.com/pushshift/api/blob/master/README.md
+For a list of all customizable parameters, access the API documentation: https://github.com/pushshift/api/blob/master/README.md

-The lines that should be adapted are: [...]
+In principle, the only lines that have to be adapted (besides the file paths) are: [ADD THE LINES NUMBER WHEN AVAILABLE]

 Once this is done, run the code and open the created csv to confirm the extraction was sucessfull.